-Submission Process: Please prepare the manuscript according to IEEE-TEM’s guidelines and submit through the journal’s Manuscript Central site.
-Please clearly state in the cover letter that the submission is for this special issue.
+- Full papers have to be submitted by April 30th, 2019.
+Please prepare the manuscript according to IEEE-TEM’s guidelines and submit through the journal’s Manuscript Central site.
+Please clearly state in the cover letter that the submission is for this special issue,

 - Andersen, A. D. and Andersen, P. D. (2014) ‘Innovation system foresight’, Technological Forecasting and Social Change, 88, pp. 276–286.

 - Berg, J. M. (2016) ‘Balancing on the Creative Highwire: Forecasting the Success of Novel Ideas in Organizations’, Administrative Science Quarterly, 61(3), pp. 433–468.

 - Berger, G., de Bourbon-Busset, J. and Massé, P. (2008) De la prospective.
 Textes fondamentaux de la prospective française 1955-1966.
 Edited by P. Durance.
 Paris: L’Harmattan.